polterguy/polterguy.github.io/tutorials/auth-ldap/index.md

 file to avoid users from being able to login using an explicit username.
 Alternatively, you can provide _both_ solutions, to allow for logging in over the internet using a username/password approach, with your Windows user's username and password, and automatically logging in users on the LAN/intranet using the latter solution.
-At which point you could try automatically loggin on the user, and if this doesn't work, allow the user to explicitly login using his Windows username/password.
+At which point you could try automatically logging in the user, and if this doesn't work, you can allow the user to explicitly login using his Windows username/password.
+This allows you to have a zero username/password solution from within your LAN, while yet allowing users to login externally providing their Windows username/password.

 * [Documentation](/documentation/)